intro

 SQL Server function requires all columns mentioned in the predicate to have a full-text index.
 Otherwise, the query will fail with the following error:

-What is the full syntax of the SQL CONTAINS function?
+What is the full T-SQL CONTAINS syntax?

 You can find the full syntax of the SQL CONTAINS